 Wilson, Broncos beat Herbert, playoff-bound Chargers 31-28

-Russell Wilson threw three touchdown passes, Justin Simmons forced two fumbles and the Denver Broncos dodged a franchise-worst 13th loss with a 31-28 victory over the playoff-bound Los Angeles Chargers on Sunday.
+"I saw the same Russ that didn't give up even though we didn't have the season that we wanted," Jeudy said after the Broncos (5-12) dodged the franchise's first 13-loss season and its first winless run in the AFC West in a non-strike year since divisional play began in 1970.

-The Chargers (10-7) knew before kickoff they were locked into the fifth AFC playoff seed with a first-round game looming at Jacksonville, but coach Brandon Staley played his starters anyway, a decision that could prove costly.
+The Chargers (10-7) played most of their starters for most of the game, even though they knew before kickoff they were locked into the fifth seed in the AFC playoffs with a first-round game at Jacksonville on Saturday night.

-Joey Bosa had a sack in the first half, but appeared to be limping around the sideline afterward.
-The Chargers (10-7) announced no injury to Bosa and declined to give a reason for his absence the rest of the game, and wide receiver Mike Williams left with a back injury in the first half.

-Justin Herbert warmed up for his first playoff appearance with another solid outing — 25 of 37 for 275 yards, two TDs and no interceptions.

-Wilson finished 13 of 24 for 283 yards, three touchdowns and an interception, and Jerry Jeudy capped a month-long surge with a career day that featured 154 yards on five catches and 39 yards on three rushes.
+"I know everyone on this team wanted to go out and compete today," said Justin Herbert, who threw for 273 yards and two touchdowns in his 27th consecutive start with 20 or more completions, the third-longest streak since the merger.

+Herbert played three quarters and left with the Chargers trailing 31-20.
+Backup Chase Daniel threw a touchdown pass and passed for a 2-point conversion after a muffed punt at midfield.

+Chargers wide receiver Mike Williams was carted off the field with a back injury and linebacker Kenneth Murray Jr. suffered a stinger.
+Also, Joey Bosa, who just returned from a groin injury last month, was limping along the sideline following his cameo that featured a sack.

+"Joey was taken out like the rest of the guys that we were trying to phase out in the game," Staley responded when asked if Bosa was hurt again.

-With the win, the Broncos (5-12) avoided their first winless run in the AFC West in a non-strike year since divisional play began in 1970.
-They also handed interim head coach Jerry Rosburg his first win after four decades as an assistant.
+Justin Simmons capped his best season yet with a pair of forced fumbles and the Broncos handed interim head coach Jerry Rosburg his first win after four decades as an assistant.

 Rosburg, 67, took over two weeks ago when Nathaniel Hackett was fired.
-On Monday, he'll return to the hyperbaric oxygen therapy venture he was involved with before GM George Paton lured him out of retirement this season to serve as a senior assistant to Hackett.
+Although he hedged a bit after the game, he hinted all last week that he'll return to the hyperbaric oxygen therapy venture he was involved with before GM George Paton lured him out of retirement this season to serve as a senior assistant to Hackett.

 And the Broncos will continue their search for their fifth head coach since they won Super Bowl 50 seven years ago.
-On deck are interviews with Jim Harbaugh and Sean Payton.
+On deck are interviews with Jim Harbaugh and Sean Payton and the process is expected to take three weeks.

 After struggling all season under Hackett, Wilson had his best two games of the season with Rosburg in charge, including last week's 27-24 loss at Kansas City.